Snahdul/HaLuMiAi/README.md

 ## Commands

+- `SendPromptAsyncCommand`: Command to send a chat prompt.
+- `SendPromptStreamAsyncCommand`: Command to send a chat prompt with streaming response.
 - `SaveConversationAsyncCommand`: Command to save the conversation.
 - `ClearConversationAsyncCommand`: Command to clear the conversation.
 - `LoadConversationAsyncCommand`: Command to load a conversation.
-- `SendPromptAsyncCommand`: Command to send a chat prompt.
-- `SendPromptStreamAsyncCommand`: Command to send a chat prompt with streaming response.

 ## Testing

 The project uses xUnit for unit testing.
-To run the tests, use the Test Explorer in Visual Studio or run the following command:
+To run the tests, use the Test Explorer in Visual Studio or run the following command: `dotnet test`.

 ## Contributing